Natasa-C/BMP-file-encryption/Documentation.md

 For fast processing of images in reading and writing, BMP images have the property that each line has a number of bytes that is a multiple of 4.
 This is achieved by adding padding bytes so that the total number of bytes on a line becomes multiple of 4.
 The number of bytes of a line is 3 × width (3 bytes per pixel on a line).
 Thus, if an image has 11 pixels in width (as with the templates we will work with) the number of bytes of padding is 3 (3 × 11 = 33 bytes per line, so at the end of each line, 3 padding bytes will be added so that we have 33 + 3 = 36 multiple of 4 bytes).
 Usually the padding bytes added are 0.

-Because the encoding of a BMP image in a binary file follows the little-endian standard, the bytes corresponding to the 3 color channels R, G, B are stored from right to left, that is, in order B, G, R. A color image can be transformed (Figure 1) into a grayscale image by replacing the (R, G, B) values of each pixel with the values (R', G', B') defined as follows:
+Because the encoding of a BMP image in a binary file follows the little-endian standard, the bytes corresponding to the 3 color channels R, G, B are stored from right to left, that is, in order B, G, R. A color image can be transformed into a grayscale image by replacing the (R, G, B) values of each pixel with the values (R', G', B') defined as follows:

 <p align="center">R' = G' = B' = [ 0.299 ∗ R + 0.587 ∗ G + 0.114 ∗ B]</p>